rm-rf-etc/flatinator/README.md

-# Weir
+# Rexuxion

-_An exciting and dramatically simplified approach to building modern web-based applications._
+_A simplified approach to building web apps._

 ## Frameworks